Sun-Lab-NBB/ataraxis-transport-layer-mc/README.md

 ### Main Dependency
 - An IDE or Framework capable of uploading microcontroller software.
-This library is designed to be used with [Platformio,](https://platformio.org/install) and it is strongly encouraged to use this IDE.
-Alternatively, [Arduino IDE](https://www.arduino.cc/en/software) is also fully compatible with this project and satisfies this dependency, but is not officially supported and, therefore, is not recommended for most users.
+This library is designed to be used with [Platformio,](https://platformio.org/install) and we strongly encourage using this IDE for Arduino / Teensy development.
+Alternatively, [Arduino IDE](https://www.arduino.cc/en/software) also satisfies this dependency, but is not officially supported or recommended for most users.

 ### Additional Dependencies
 These dependencies will be automatically resolved whenever the library is installed via Platformio. ***They are